jonasjohansson/11.igem.se/pages/wiki/project/design.md

 {% image "/static/img/wiki/project/design-04.png", "The model plasmid - Replicates the presence of only Cox protein in the phage, with C protein being an external ineducable factor.
 Used to replicate phage behaviour without the need for the actual P2 phage." %}

-For further information on the two biobricks that made up this plasmid click below:
+For further information on the two BioBricks that made up this plasmid click below:
 [Inducible C-protein construct](/wiki/results/)
 [Phage Genome Simulation Module](/wiki/results/)